atsukotominaga/music-teaching/material/instruction/instruction.md

 ### Max

 1. Go to **Desktop >> Atsuko_teaching-v2.0 >> open the "main.maxpat", the “practice.maxpat” and the “display.maxpat”**.
-2. Move the window of the “display.maxpat” to the right (on the screen in front of the piano”) and press F for a fullscreen mode.
-If there is a toobar surrounding the display, get rid of it by pressing cmd+8 (not F8).
+2. Move the window of the “display.maxpat” to the right (on the screen in front of the piano”) and press F for a fullscreen mode. <span>If there is a toobar surrounding the display, get rid of it by pressing cmd+8 (not F8)</span>.
 3. Read the instruction on the “main.maxpat" and the "practice.maxpat".
 4. Also check whether the piano sounds come from the headphone and <span>MIDI inputs are correctly responded (Pitch and Velocity should change according to key presses on MIDIRecording subpatchers)</span>.
 5. If the sound of the metronome and the piano does not come from the computer speaker, go to **System Preference >> Sound >> Output >> select “Scarllet 6i6 USB”**.